Enlargement countries - population statistics

 Life expectancy at birth for women is higher than for men both within the EU and all of the candidate countries and potential candidates for which data are available (Figure 6).
 The gender gap was 5.5 years in 2019 in Montenegro, having increased from 4.6 years in 2009.
 This was the only country in the region to record an increase.
 The gender gap in 2019 was 5.4 years in Turkey, almost unchanged from 5.5 years in 2009; and 5.2 years in Serbia, also almost unchanged from the 2009 figure of 5.3 years.
 In North Macedonia, the gender gap in 2019 was only 3.9 years, having declined from 4.4 years in 2009.
 The gender gap was 3.1 years in Albania in 2019 (no data available for 2009).
 The EU gender gap of 5.5 years in 2019 was lower than the one in 2009, of 6.2 years.

 In 2019, life expectancy for men in the candidate countries and potential candidates for which data is available ranged from a low of 73.4 years in Serbia to 77.6 years in Albania (a difference of 4.2 years), compared with 78.5 years in the EU.
-For women, life expectancy across the candidate countries and potential candidates was slightly more homogeneous, ranging from a low of 78.6 years in Serbia to 81.8 years in Turkey, a difference of 3.2 years; for comparison, the average in the EU was 84.0 years.
+For women, life expectancy across the candidate countries and potential candidates was slightly more homogeneous, ranging from a low of 78.6 years in both Serbia and North Macedonia to 81.8 years in Turkey, a difference of 3.2 years; for comparison, the average in the EU was 84.0 years.